fahad19/tydel/README.md

 For documentation, visit [http://tydel.js.org](http://tydel.js.org).

+If you are looking for a reactive version of Tydel with RxJS, consider using [frint-data](https://frint.js.org/docs/packages/frint-data).

 ## Overview

 Tydel is a small library aimed at giving you a solid and strict **foundation** for your **data structure** needs in JavaScript.